projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 > **NOTE**: You might also need to restart the development server when you
 > change the `.env`.

-### Commiting changes to Git fails and deletes my changes from my file system
+### Committing changes to Git fails and deletes my changes from my file system

 Not sure what is the exact cause of this but this could happen if you are running a local Gatsby development server, and you trigger the pre-commit hook (by running `git commit`).
 The pre-commit hook will process your changes and run type checks and some formatting.
-These actions probably overwhelms the Node.js process for some reason and deletes the changes along with other files.
+These actions probably overwhelm the Node.js process for some reason and deletes the changes along with other files.

 When this happens, you can still recover the deleted files that are committed to